elsyifa/Classification-Pyspark/README.md

 * Check Missing Values.
   Sometimes the data received is not clean.
 So, we need to check whether missing values or not.
 Output from this step is the name of columns which have missing values and the number of missing values.
 To check missing values, actually I created two method:
-   a.
-Using pandas dataframe,
+   - Using pandas dataframe,
-   b.
-Using pyspark dataframe.
+   - Using pyspark dataframe.
   But the prefer method is method using pyspark dataframe so if dataset is too large we can still calculate / check missing values.

 * Handle Missing Values.